akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Below the bend,” the Reeve said.
 “Small, but it turns.
 Enough for the village and a surplus for the King’s table.”

-Alfsige nodded toward the ford.
+Alfsige nodded towards the ford.
 “The only dry crossing for miles.
 In my grandsire’s time, the Danes tried to force it.
 They were pinned in the silt before they could find dry footing.”
 He glanced at Harold, a glint in his eye.
 “Though I suppose some Danes turned out all right.”

 Harold snorted but said nothing.
 It was no offence to a man who had known these people all his life and had no need to fill a silence that was already full of history.